HannesStark/3DInfomax/README.md

 We pre-train GNNs to understand the geometry of molecules given only their 2D molecular graph which they can use for better molecular property predictions.
-Below is a 3 step guide for how to use the code and how to reproduce our results.
+Below is a 3 step guide for how to use the code and how to reproduce our results and a guide for creating molecular fingerprints.
 If you have questions, don't hesitate to open an issue or ask me via [hannes.staerk@tum.de](hannes.staerk@tum.de) or [social media](https://hannes-stark.com/).
 I am happy to hear from you!